rollkit/docs/docs/tutorials/ethermint.md

 export RPC_URL=http://127.0.0.1:9545
 ```

-We can now use the local RPC along with one of the private keys to deploy locally:
+We can now use the local RPC along with one of the private keys to
+deploy locally from the `celestia-ethermint-app` directory:

 ```bash
 forge script script/Counter.s.sol:CounterScript --fork-url \